helin24/language-agnosticism-workshop/problem/README.md

 # => "inputting"
 ```
+*Note that we don't care about ties.
+If there are two equal-length words, print either one!*

 ### Part 2
 Since we don't want to copy and paste the code from Part 1 every time we need the longest word, create a **function** that encapsulates your code.
 Something like...